Find out about the disputes over pensions and pay and our position on this. There’s also a glossary of terms to

 Around half of university staff also got another pay rise because, in most university jobs, salaries automatically go up during the first few years in a role.

 UCU said that 1.8% was not enough and asked their members whether they wanted to take industrial action to try to secure a bigger rise.
-They also felt not enough was being done on some related issues, such as job security and workloads.
+They also felt not enough was being done on three related issues: casualisation, workloads and the gender/BAME pay gap.

 USS: The Universities Superannuation Scheme (USS) is the largest private pension scheme in the UK and is the main scheme for academic and some non-academic staff in UK universities.
 The costs of running the scheme are shared between staff and university employers.
 Staff members pay a proportion of their monthly salary (currently 9.6%) into the pension scheme and universities make an even larger contribution (currently 21.1%) on their behalf.
 The USS pension scheme is available to all members of University staff who are on grade 7 or above – i.e. for those staff earning over £33,500 a year.